ZooHillData/zoos/packages/react-query/README.md

 # @zoos/react-query

-A simple utility for creating mutation and query options with type inference and quality of life improvements.
+A simple utility for creating mutation and query options with type inference and other quality of life improvements.

-**_!!!
-If you are querying supabase, use the functions from `@zoohilldata/supabase` !!!_**

-> **Why `@zoohilldata/supabase`?**
->
-> @zoohilldata/supabase provides `createGetQueryOptionsSupa` and `createGetMutationOptionsSupa` that have the correct query cache keys to ensure that authentication events will automatically invalidate the query.

 ## Core principles